 Better understand your baby's cries

-From birth and throughout the first few months of life, babies cry often, sometimes for a long time.
-This is completely normal, as it's their primary means of communication!
-Faced with this crying, parents can feel worried and helpless, especially if they can't calm their little one.
+From birth and during the first few months of life, a baby cries often, sometimes for long periods.
+This is perfectly normal, as it's their primary means of communication!
+Faced with these cries, parents can feel worried and helpless, especially if they can't soothe their little one.

 Why is my baby crying?
-How can I calm him down?
-Should I let him cry?
-We'll try to answer all your questions about baby crying to help you get through this period as calmly as possible.
+How can I calm him/her down?
+Should I let him/her cry?
+We will try to answer all your questions about baby crying, in order to help you get through this period as calmly as possible.

 Why is my baby crying?

-First of all, you should know that a healthy baby can cry for several hours a day during the first months of his life.
-This is his main means of communication and expression with his parents and those around him.
-Through his crying, he is expressing a request and trying to convey a message to you.
+First and foremost, it's important to know that a healthy baby can cry for several hours a day during the first few months of life.
+This is their primary means of communication and expression with their parents and those around them.
+Through their cries, they express a need and try to convey a message.
 A baby never cries without reason.
-Among the main messages of crying we find:
+Among the main messages conveyed by crying are:

-• Hunger: If he tries to grab your finger when you touch the ends of his mouth, he probably wants to eat;
+• Hunger: if he tries to grab your finger when you touch the corners of his mouth, it certainly wants to eat;

 • Infant colic;